Tea-n-Tech/professional-python/8-docs/README.md

 If your project is in its early stages, not all parts will be necessary.
 With increasing progress though you should add piece by piece more information about your code.
+Always think first is there any need by someone to have this piece of documentation.
+Otherwise you will write a book about things which in the end no one ever needed and waste a lot of time.

 ### Architecture Decision Records (ADRs)